 1. Long-Term Care Insurance (LTC)

-Standard health insurance and Medicare usually do not cover assisted living (room and board).
+Standard health insurance and Medicare usually does not cover assisted living (room and board).
 However, if your loved one has a Long-Term Care Insurance policy, it can cover a significant portion of the costs.

 2. Veterans Aid & Attendance Benefit